schalkdaniel/liftplot/README.md

 liftplot
 ========
 This package/function gives just one function called 'lift'.
-With this function one can descriptive validate the goodnes of a prediction of a model.
+With this function one can descriptive validate the goodnes of the prediction of a model.

 Therefore some standard classes like 'lm', 'glm', 'randomForest' or 'nls' are implemented.
 If a specific class isn't supported one have the opportunity to give manually a prediction vector and a vector with the real values.